mefaba/trivia-app/README.md

 Point system - User earns points with respect to remaining time.

-Host your web application's final version on Netlify or any other similar platform if you developed a React application.
+DONE//Host your web application's final version on Netlify or any other similar platform if you developed a React application.